acli/stupidweasel/README.md

 Running `make install` will install _stupidweasel_ in `$HOME/bin`.
 It is also okay to install it as a shared binary (in `/usr/local/bin`, maybe);
-the script does not rely on where it is installed since Evolution configurations files are always in predictable locations in your home directory.
+the script does not rely on where it is installed since Evolution configuration files are always in predictable locations in your home directory.
 You don’t need to keep the name _stupidweasel_, but the name you choose should not end in `q` or `rm`.